Magnetic field-induced degenerate ground state in the classical antiferromagnetic XX model on the icosahedron: Magnetization Response

-At the first magnetization discontinuity the symmetry of the ground state does not change, however the polar angles are discontinuous.
-Following the discontinuity, two spins related by spatial inversion (for example 1 and 11 in Fig. \ref{fig:icosahedronclusterxx1}) quickly approach the direction of the field (Fig. \ref{fig:polaranglesxxicosahedron}).
+At the first magnetization discontinuity the symmetry of the ground state does not change, remaining the same it was for fields below the discontinuity, however the polar angles are discontinuous.
+Following the discontinuity, two spins related by spatial inversion (for example 1 and 11 in Fig. \ref{fig:icosahedronclusterxx1}) become almost parallel to the field, with their total magnetization pointing along it (Fig. \ref{fig:polaranglesxxicosahedron}).
 At the special value $h=J$, where $\frac{h}{h_{sat}}=\frac{1}{5+\sqrt{5}}$, the ground state is highly degenerate (Fig. \ref{fig:icosahedronclusterh=1}).
-The two spins related by spatial inversion are aligned with the field.
+The two spins related by spatial inversion are now aligned with the field.
 The configuration of the rest of the cluster is identical to the one it has at zero field when isolated.
 The nearest-neighbors of each one of the field-aligned spins define two pentagons (formed by spins 2, 3, 4, 5, 8 and 6, 7, 9, 10, 12 in Fig. \ref{fig:icosahedronclusterxx1}).
 The configuration of each pentagon is the one of the ground state of an isolated pentagon, with the angles between nearest-neighbors equal to $\frac{4\pi}{5}$ and the total magnetization equal to zero.
-Nearest-neighbor spins belonging to different pentagons form an angle of $\frac{3\pi}{5}$.
+Nearest-neighbor spins belonging to different pentagons form an angle of $\frac{3\pi}{5}$ \cite{Referee25}.
 Summarily, in the $h=J$ ground state two of the spins are pointing in the direction of the field, while the other ten are evenly distributed in the $xy$ plane, with successive spins forming an angle of $\frac{\pi}{5}$.
 This is reminiscent of the high-field lowest-energy configuration of the AHM \cite{Schroeder05}.
 The two maximally polarized spins isolate the rest of the cluster from the magnetic field, allowing it to assume its zero-field ground state.
-The ground state is invariant under rotations of only the ten spins belonging to the two pentagons around the field, with their angle of rotation $\omega$ ranging continuously from 0 to $\frac{\pi}{5}$.
+The ground-state energy is invariant under simultaneous rotation of only the ten spins belonging to the two pentagons around the $z$ axis, which is perpendicular to the plane of the page, with their angle of rotation $\omega$ ranging continuously from 0 to $\frac{\pi}{5}$.
 Even though in such a rotation the angles between each field-aligned spin and its nearest-neighbors change, its total energy with its neighboring pentagon remains the same, and eventually the overall ground-state energy, $-5\sqrt{5}J-2h$ (App. \ref{appendix:h=J}), does not change.
+What is lost is the reflection symmetry of the spin configuration with respect to the $x$ axis.